Leonxzy44/Lintroch-/README.md

 ---

 About Lintorch Gold: You can request creator (me) to make special version of Lintorch for you.
-That includes:
+Request me with mail.
+Lintorch Gold includes:

 📦 - Game packets and assets.